78.33 0.00 (0.00%)

 |1y Target Est||N/A|

-The Little Rock, Arkansas-based company said it had profit of $2.89 per share.
-The results exceeded Wall Street expectations.
-The average estimate of three analysts surveyed by Zacks Investment Research ...
+The Little Rock, Arkansas-based company said it had a loss of 10 cents per share.
+The results beat Wall Street expectations.
+The average estimate of four analysts surveyed by Zacks Investment Research ...